NorCal Collie Rescue

 On February 17, 2026, 34 dogs were seized from the owners property and brought to the City of Elko Animal Shelter.
 Three days later, 1 female gave birth to 5 puppies for a total of 39 dogs - 10 small dogs and 29 collies.
 Unfortunately, all the dogs were on hold - no action or releases could be taken - until allowed by a Judge.
 The Judge released the dogs on March 11, 2026.

 The WCCRC immediately mobilized and began arranging for fosters and transport for each of the dogs, complying with the shelter's request to remove the juveniles, pregnant mother and new puppies first.
 Southwest Collie Rescue had a professional transport pick up the mother, 5 puppies and 3 adults and NorCal Collie Rescue (NCR) representatives drove to Reno, picking up the 5 juveniles.
 Subsequently, 2 of them were driven to Redding to be transferred to Cascade Collie Rescue.
 All of the remaining collies at the shelter were altered, vaccinated, microchipped and received a light dental.
 Another trip from the Bay Area to Elko was made over the weekend, to pick up 4 adult dogs.
-On the drive back, we transferred 1 to a foster to adopt in Gardnerville and 1 to Murphy in Sacramento.
+On the drive back, we transferred 1 to a foster to adopt in Gardnerville and 1 to an adopter in Sacramento.
 The other 2 went to Pebble Beach.

 Thank you to each and every one of you who offered to help.
 Even if we didn't utilize you, we are grateful to have you on board and know we can count on your help in the future.
 Those of you who were able to help with transport, foster, or donate - Thank you!